priyanshigoyal2801/Cognitive_Computing_Assignments/README.md

 # Cognitive_Computing_Assignments

-**This repository contains solutions to various assignments for the Cognitive Computing course (UCS420).a**
+**This repository contains solutions to all assignments for the Cognitive Computing course (UCS420).**